d-sonuga/bare-metal-blasterball/README.md

     `sudo apt install qemu edk2-ovmf`

-* Copy the OVMF_CODE.fd and OVMF_VARS.fd from the OVMF root directory (/usr/share/edk2/ovmf on my system) to the root of this project
+* Copy the OVMF_CODE.fd and OVMF_VARS.fd from the OVMF root directory (`/usr/share/edk2/ovmf` on my system) to the root of this project

+* Because of some features I used and decisions I made, you need the `nightly-2022-08-26` toolchain installed.

+    To install this toolchain: `rustup install nightly-2022-08-26`

 ## Running in the emulator
-For some reasons I don't know, running the debug build with recent versions of Rust results in an error in the emulator.
-So, the release build has to be run instead (for now).

-* Run the python script
+* Run the Python script

-    `python3 run.py --release`
+    `python3 run.py`

 * When the shell loads in the emulator loads up, type in

     `fs0:bootloader.efi`

+    and hit enter

 ## Running on your machine
 * Build the project

     `python run.py --build-only --release`

-* Copy the bootloader.efi in target/x86_64-unknown-uefi/debug file to a flash drive
+* Copy the `bootloader.efi` in target/x86_64-unknown-uefi/debug file to a flash drive
 * Shutdown your computer
 * Power on your computer again, and open the boot menu
 * Choose boot from efi file
-* Select the bootloader.efi in your flash drive root
+* Select the `bootloader.efi` in your flash drive root